xsca1e/sp9820e/README.md

   compressed by specification.
 The string "About phone" has been changed to "About PATCH" to validate the effect.

-  If it does not crash the system, it could be a potential solution since you only want to add translations to the resources file, and I can make a tool for you to automate on that.
+  If it does not crash the system, at least it means *the system does not actually verify the signature*.
+It could be a potential solution since you only want to add translations to the resources file, and I can make a tool for you to automate on that.